iboy/daisyrust/resources/teaching/crypto/lesson-1-worksheet.md

   import os, sys
   from random import SystemRandom random = SystemRandom()
-  #If you want to use the more powerful PyCrypto (pip install pycrypto) then uncomment the next line and comment out the previous two lines
+  #If you want to use the more powerful PyCrypto
+  #(pip install pycrypto) then uncomment the next line
+  #and comment out the previous two lines
   #from Crypto.Random import random

-  #Check if the script has the correct number of command line arguments
+  #Check if the script has the correct number of command line arguments.
+  #Scripts run on the command line python have 'arguments'.
+The first (in this case)
+  #is the script name itself, the second is the path to the source image.
+Hence: '2' below
   if len(sys.argv)!=2:
   	print "This takes one argument; the image to be split." exit()